-Cryptocurrencies are driving financial revolution.
+Cryptocurrencies are driving the financial revolution.
 By eliminating third party involvement, they call into question the paradigm of conventional fiat currencies and the role of financial institutions or central banks.
-However, influential financial institutions and central banks worldwide can play a major role in shaping cryptocurrency landscape.
+However, influential financial institutions and central banks worldwide can play a major role in shaping the cryptocurrency landscape.
 Responding to this new paradigm, banks and financial sectors are prototyping their cryptocurrencies and investing in solutions focused on cryptocurrency exchange development for banks.

-Central banks posses the unique convening power required to bring together different players in the financial sector to minimize market fragmentation and lay a strong foundation for the use of cryptocurrencies.
+Central banks posses the unique convening power required to connect different players in the financial sector to minimize market fragmentation and forge for the path for the use of cryptocurrencies.

 Central banks that act now can shape the future of cryptocurrencies

-Distributed Consensus Ledger (DCL), the technology that fosters cryptocurrencies is creating a revolution.
+Distributed Consensus Ledger (DCL), the technology that fosters cryptocurrencies has the potential to revolutionize the financial ecosystem.
 It helps create and maintain complete and secure transaction records without requiring any central registry.
-This allows direct peer-to-peer transactions, making intermediary functions redundant, like that of financial institutions or clearing houses.
+This allows direct peer-to-peer transactions, making intermediary functions redundant, like that of financial institutions.

 The money in circulation today, except for cash in the hands of individuals, is owned by the central bank and commercial banks of given currency’s legal jurisdiction.
-The bank is liable to the depositor, but can utilize the money to give it as a loan to others.
+The bank is liable to the depositor but can utilize the money deposited to give it as a loan to others.

 When it comes to cryptocurrency, people holding private keys are the owners of the funds.
-Commercial banks could serve to issue and safeguard keys – wallets rather than bank accounts.
+Commercial banks could serve to issue and protect keys – wallets rather than bank accounts.

 The DCL is a ledger of transactions distributed on multiple nodes on the internet or a virtual private network (VPN).
 Each participant on the network signs a transaction using a private key.
 Transaction integrity and confirmation are ensured through cryptography.
 DCL can be built using blockchain and it can be private or public.
 Blockchain distributed ledger algorithms are being used by many industry players for crypto exchange development.